MaukieMauk/MaukieMauk/README.md

 - I’m looking to collaborate on Roblox
 - How to reach me, Discord: MaukieMauk
 - Pronouns: He/Him
-- Creator of poop code
+- Only makes offline useless sh*t